Air Fryer Baked Potatoes

-- Air fry until the centers of the potatoes are soft when pierced with a fork, using the cook time below as a guide.
+- Air fry until the centers of the potatoes are soft when pierced with a fork, using the cook times below as a guide.

 Find the full recipe in the recipe card below.

 The cook time for a baked potato in the air fryer will depend mainly on the size of the potato.
-Smaller potatoes of course cook faster than larger potatoes.
+Smaller potatoes will cook faster than larger potatoes.
 The cook time may also vary slightly between air fryer models.

-In my Cosori air fryer, medium russet potatoes take 45-50 minutes to cook at 400° F. One benefit to using an air fryer to bake potatoes is that it is really easy to check for doneness, just open the air fryer and test the potatoes by poking with a fork or knife.
-If they aren’t yet tender, you can continue air frying until they are cooked through.
+In my air fryer, medium russet potatoes take 45-50 minutes to cook at 400° F. It’s really easy to check if an air fryer baked potato is done, just open the air fryer and test by poking with a fork or knife.
+If the potatoes aren’t yet tender, you can continue air frying until they are cooked through.

 Note that the skin gets so crispy in the air fryer, that it can be hard to pierce.
 The toughness of the skin is not an indication of doneness, so be sure to poke through all the way to the center of the potato to see if it is soft in the middle.

-- I find that three medium russet potatoes fit nicely in my air fryer.
+- Three medium russet potatoes fit nicely in my air fryer.
 Depending on the size of your air fryer and potatoes, you can cook more or less potatoes at once.
 Arrange the potatoes in a single layer in the basket so that air can circulate around them.